MichaelBui/strixhalo-homelab/Guides/Replacing-Thermal-Interfaces-On-GMKtec-EVO-X2.md

 21. Replace the rubber feet.

 ### Testing
 After reassembly, boot the device and monitor temperatures to ensure proper cooling performance.
+Note that in case of PTM7950 the temperature could improve over the course of several days and multiple burn-ins on max temp are recommended.

 ### Relevant Pages
  - [[Hardware/PCs/GMKtec-EVO-X2]]